Belle Moskowitz: Work with Al Smith

 Smith connected with Moskowitz through her work as an industrial mediator and writer.
 She became one of Smith's most intimate advisors, and also worked as his publicist, and he kept her close at hand throughout his eight years as governor of New York State.
 Visitors would note her presence in the corner of his office during critical meetings.
 Witnesses reported that Smith would even defer to her on major legislative proposals, waiting for her approval before making final decisions.
 She advised him throughout the process of enacting broad reforms for the state of New York that would later inspire and direct Franklin Delano Roosevelt in the development of the New Deal during his presidency in 1932.

-During her time working with Al Smith, Moskowitz mentored a young Anna M. Rosenberg in the art of wielding power behind the scenes.
+During her time working with Al Smith, Moskowitz mentored both Robert Moses and a young Anna M. Rosenberg in the art of wielding power behind the scenes.

+Al Smith presidential campaign

 When Smith became the Democratic Party candidate for President in 1928, Moskowitz worked as his campaign manager.
-She worked as his press agent during his attempt for renomination in 1932.
+In this role, she has been proposed as the first woman to manage an American presidential campaign.
+She later worked as his press agent during his attempt for renomination in 1932.

+Later career

+In 1928, following Smith's unsuccessful run for the presidency, Moskowitz opened her own public relations firm, Publicity Associates, one of the first firms independently founded by a woman.